TheLe0/saibanchou/README.md

 3. Run ```docker-compose up -d``` to create the container for the postgres database.
 And create a new database named ```USER_API```.

-4. Run the prisma migrations ```npx prisma migrate dev -d```, this is going to execute all the migrations, creating all the database structure.
+4. Run the prisma migrations ```npx prisma migrate dev```, this is going to execute all the migrations, creating all the database structure.

 5. Execute the tests ```yarn test``` to see if is everything fine and working.